Overview and Objectives

-Intern in the Computational Neurobiology Lab at the Salk Institute for Biological Studies.
-Worked on a project aimed at using machine learning to objectively rate severity in patients with adductor spasmodic dysphonia.
+I’m an intern in the Computational Neurobiology Lab at the Salk Institute for Biological Studies.

 CNN Optimization Architecture

 Built a convolutional neural network (CNN) using MATLAB to predict patients’ ADSD severity based off of images of their larynx.
 Designed and implemented an optimization architecture for testing parameters core to the internals of the CNN, as well as parameters regarding training/testing methodology.

 - The CNN_prep prepares parameters, image data, label data, training options, and the CNN architecture layers